Paddle Billing

 You can get Paddle IDs for your prices using the Paddle dashboard:

-1. Go to Paddle > Catalog > Products, then click the product you'd like to get a price ID for in the list.
+1. Go to Paddle > Catalog > Products, then click the product you want to get a price ID for in the list.

 2. Click the action menu next to a price in the list, then choose Copy price ID from the menu.